Examples of Stay in the Kitchen in live-action TV.

 - Subverted in the pilot of Stargate SG-1.
 O'Neill's objection to bringing along Samantha Carter initially seems like this trope, but he later clarifies this his objection to her is not that she's a woman, but that she's a scientist.

 - In the Star Trek universe, this was pretty much part of the hats worn by Ferengi.
 Women were considered property and were pretty much barred from doing anything, even wearing clothes.
-However, by the time of Star Trek: Deep Space Nine, it would take Quark's mother, Ishka, to finally drive home that Ferengi women could help bring in even more profit (their major hat) by wearing clothes and starting businesses.
+However, by the time of Star Trek: Deep Space Nine, it would take Quark's mother, Ishka, to finally drive home that Ferengi women could help bring in even more profit (their first and foremost hat) by wearing clothes and starting businesses.
 By the end of the series, the reforms are in full swing and that part of the hat is on the way out.

 - Strong Medicine.
 Dr. Andy Campbell, an Army surgeon, attends a recruiting event and is dismayed to see that the male officer has this attitude towards every female interested in joining.
 When he displays the same attitude towards her, she angrily reminds him that he's not only speaking a fellow officer, he's speaking to a superior and tells him to shut up.